 My first full blown trip abroad took me to the beautiful Greek island of Crete.

 The town backed a gorgeous beach that stretched to the horizon (for a partially sighted girl).
 The only protection from the searing sand was the endless sun loungers and their accompanying umbrellas.
 We spent a lovely day down at the beach.
-My brother went running off to join the banana boat but I was deemed too little and pathetic to join in.
+My brother went running off to join the banana boat, but I was deemed too little and pathetic to join in.
 Other than that long forgotten slight, it was a picture perfect tourist sun-fest.
-The only way to make our way back up the beach, and preserve our blistered feet, was to wait until the sun was gone and the sand had cooled.
+The only way to make get back up the beach, and preserve our blistered feet, was to wait until the sun was gone and the sand had cooled.

 Crete was a fascinating blend of ancient past and dusty present.
 I was quite the geek and so I was very familiar with the myths and legends of Greece.
-Visiting the Palace of Knossos, home of the Minotaur, was a real treat although I remember the complete lack of shade and the disappointment that I couldn’t enter the famous maze and outwit him myself.
+Visiting the Palace of Knossos, home of the Minotaur, was a real treat.
+Although, I remember the complete lack of shade and the disappointment that I couldn’t enter the famous maze and outwit him myself.

-During this holiday, my parents tried to introduce me to the midday treat know in Spain as a siesta.
+During this holiday, my parents tried to introduce me to the midday treat known in Spain as a siesta.
 As a six year old I was full of energy and these long hours became a daily torture.

 I took to spending afternoons happily sitting at the fruit machine in the hotel bar and chatting to the fantastically friendly barman, Andy (who inexplicably let the six year old me gamble my pocket money away).
 Now, as this was the early 1990s, no holiday cocktail was complete without at least three novelty, plastic items adorning any vibrantly radioactive beverage.
 Andy supplied me with regular hits of these bright, shiny trinkets.
 I left Crete with plastic monkeys, plastic swords, cocktail umbrellas, shiny sparklers and any number of cocktail paraphernalia.
 Later that year, we decorated the Christmas tree with the hoard.